-On December 10th, generic case the American Indonesian Chamber of Commerce sponsored, in cooperation with USINDO, the Embassy of Indonesia, and the U.S. – ASEAN Business Council, an interactive dialogue on climate change and Indonesia, featuring Agus Purnomo and Ambassador Dino Djalal.
+On December 10th, the American Indonesian Chamber of Commerce sponsored, in cooperation with USINDO, the Embassy of Indonesia, and the U.S. – ASEAN Business Council, an interactive dialogue on climate change and Indonesia, featuring Agus Purnomo and Ambassador Dino Djalal.
 Pak Purnomo, the Special Advisor to the President of Indonesia on Climate Change and the Head of the National Climate Change Council, discussed Indonesia’s progress toward combating climate change and the country’s current forestry partnership with Norway.

 Ambassador Djalal began the event by reflecting on Indonesia’s commitment to addressing climate change.
 The country has made climate change a central component of its domestic and international policy and has become a leader both regionally and globally.
 The Ambassador noted that the leadership of President Yudhoyono was critical to the success of the Bali Declaration and Indonesia’s commitment to reduce its greenhouse gas emissions by 26 percent by 2020, and by as much as 41 percent with international support.
 Indonesia has not only been a role model for the developing world, promising to do its part in the battle against climate change, but has also initiated the Forestry G11 and is now working to realize a one billion dollar deal with Norway which could become a model for other donors working on forestry issues.